ethereum-optimism/community-hub/src/docs/useful-tools/explorers.md

 ![CSV Export](../../assets/docs/useful-tools/explorers/etherscan_csv_export.png)

 If the Etherscan CSV file does not contain the information you need, you can use dune.xyz, similar to [this query](https://dune.xyz/queries/354886?addr=%5Cx25E1c58040f27ECF20BBd4ca83a09290326896B3), but with your own address.
-Note that in Dune you write addresses as **\x &lt; hex address &gt;** rather than <strong> 0x &lt; hex address &gt; </strong>.
+Note that in Dune you write addresses as **\x &lt; hex address &gt;** rather than <strong> 0x &lt; hex address &gt;
+</strong>.
+Also, you have to have a Dune Analytics account and be logged on to it for the query to work, but their free tier is sufficient.

 Both of these methods only work for transaction that happened on June 23rd, 2021 or later.
 If you need anything older, please contact us.